shell0shock/shell0shock/README.md

 ## Objective

-My journey in the intelligence community showed me how deep the Cyber Threat goes and that has led me to develop a passion for cybersecurity, and I am now eager to transition into this field and wanting to utilize my experience and skills in a specialized field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in the intelligence community showed me how deep the Cyber Threat goes and that has led me to develop a passion for cybersecurity, and I am now eager to transition into this field and wanting to utilize my experience and skills in a specialized field, specifically aiming to join a Security Operations Center (SOC) or become a software engineer.

 ## Skills